Blosc/c-blosc2/doc/reference/b2nd.rst

 ===========

 It contains both the data and metalayer that stores the dimensional info for the array.
-Blosc2 NDim has an internal context managed that stores the different properties of each array.
+Blosc2 NDim has a managed internal context that stores the different properties of each array.

 Context
 -------